Samhain: Celtic Reconstructionism

 Like other Reconstructionist traditions, Celtic Reconstructionist Pagans (CRs) emphasize historical accuracy.
 They base their celebrations and rituals on traditional lore as well as research into the beliefs of the polytheistic Celts.

-They celebrate Samhain around 1 November, but may adjust the date to suit their regional climate, such as when the first winter frost arrives.
+They celebrate Samhain around 1 November but may adjust the date to suit their regional climate, such as when the first winter frost arrives.
 Their traditions include saining the home and lighting bonfires.
-Some follow the old tradition of building two bonfires, which celebrants and animals then pass between as a ritual of purification.
+Some follow the old tradition of building two bonfires, which celebrants and animals pass between as a purification ritual.
 For CRs, it is a time when the dead are especially honoured.
-Though CRs make offerings at all times of year, Samhain is a time when more elaborate offerings are made to specific ancestors.
+Though CRs make offerings at all times of the year, Samhain is when more elaborate offerings are made to specific ancestors.
 This may involve making a small altar or shrine.
-They often have a meal, where a place for the dead is set at the table and they are invited to join.
-An untouched portion of food and drink is then left outside as an offering.
-Traditional tales may be told and traditional songs, poems and dances performed.
+They often have a meal where a place for the dead is set at the table, and they are invited to join.
+An untouched portion of food and drink is left outside as an offering.
+Traditional tales may be told and traditional songs, poems, and dances performed.
 A western-facing door or window may be opened and a candle left burning on the windowsill to guide the dead home.
-Divination for the coming year is often done, whether in all solemnity or as games.
-The more mystically inclined may also see this as a time for deeply communing with their deities, especially those seen as being particularly linked with this festival.
+Divination for the coming year is often done, whether in solemnity or as games.
+The more mystically inclined may also see this as a time for deeply communing with their deities, especially those particularly linked with this festival.

 Wicca

 Wiccans celebrate a variation of Samhain as one of their yearly Sabbats of the Wheel of the Year.
-It is deemed by most Wiccans to be the most important of the four "greater Sabbats.”
-Samhain is seen by some Wiccans as a time to celebrate the lives of those who have died, and it often involves paying respect to ancestors, family members, elders of the faith, friends, pets and other loved ones who have died.
-In some rituals the spirits of the dead are invited to attend the festivities.
-It is seen as a festival of darkness, which is balanced at the opposite point of the wheel by the spring festival of Beltane, which Wiccans celebrate as a festival of light and fertility.
+Most Wiccans deem it the most important of the four "greater Sabbats".
+Some see Samhain as a time to celebrate the lives of those who have died, and it often involves paying respect to ancestors, family members, elders of the faith, friends, pets, and other loved ones who have died.
+In some rituals, the spirits of the dead are invited to attend the festivities.
+It is seen as a festival of darkness, balanced at the opposite point of the wheel by the spring festival of Bealtaine.

-Wiccans believe that at Samhain the veil between this world and the afterlife is at its thinnest point of the whole year, making it easier to communicate with those who have left this world.
+Wiccans believe that at Samhain, the veil between this world and the afterlife is at its thinnest, making it easier to communicate with those who have left this world.